praetoriandigital/cub-docs/api/applications.md

 ## Applications and Secret Keys
-When some other system or site wants to integrate with Lexipol ID and get access to the API, we will create a new Application in Lexipol ID.
+When some other system or site wants to integrate with Lexipol ID and get access to the API, we create a new Application in Lexipol ID.
-Every Application has a Public Key and Secret Key.
+Every Application has a Public Key and a Secret Key.
 A Secret Key is something that must be known only to the Lexipol ID server and the 3rd party server, because a Secret Key gives access to all data/models stored in Lexipol ID connected to an Application.
 So, if someone knows the Secret Key